-After you've formed a plan, you'll need to gather information and resources from your sponsors so you can build out awesome sponsor experiences.
+After you've formed a plan, gather information and resources from your sponsors so you can build out awesome sponsor experiences.
 Which resources you collect from each sponsor may depend on what tier of sponsorship they're providing to the event.
-Examples of resources include links, PDFs, icons and booth images, and official descriptions and other text copy.
+Examples of resources include links, PDFs, icons and booth images, official descriptions, and other text copy.

-When you've gathered all the necessary information, it's time to start adding those sponsor profiles!
+When you've gathered all the necessary information, start building the Sponsors feature!

 Add the feature

-From the Edit Event page of your event, click the Add Features button, locate the Sponsors feature, click Add, then close the Add Features modal.
+From the Edit Event page, click the Add Features button, locate the Sponsors feature, click Add, then close the Add Features modal.

 ⭐️ Keep in mind, you can add the Sponsors or Exhibitors features multiple times.
 This can be another way to highlight different tiers of sponsors or exhibitors.